5 Things Great Managers Do To Connect With Employees

 Healthy communication boosts employee engagement

 Business managers face a host of challenges on the job, from making decisions to leading teams.
 But while a manager’s role involves mentoring, it can be difficult to walk the line between leadership and camaraderie with employees.
-Top MBA programs emphasize management skills because they make an impact on retention—in a recent study, 50% of workers cited poor management as the primary reason for leaving a job—and communication plays a key role in success.1 Here are five things managers can do to build quality connections with their employees.
+Top MBA programs emphasize management skills because they make an impact on retention—in a recent study, 2,000 workers said management isn’t listening or acting on their feedback and it is a primary reason for leaving a job.1 Here are five things managers can do to build quality connections with their employees.

 While communication must obviously remain professional, great managers are secure enough to be open with their employees about decision-making, plans for the company or team, and even personal weaknesses.
 The more forthcoming a manager can be, the more respect he or she will garner from employees.
 And by being open themselves, managers invite their team members to share concerns and cultivate good communication in the workplace.